An alternative approach to train neural networks using monotone variational inequality: Monotone VI for last-layer training

+Given training samples, we can form a sample version of $F$ using training data, denoted by $\widehat F$.
+Then, we can train the model using a vector field by monotone operator, which we call the stochastic variational inequality (\SVI) algorithm

-Note that \eqref{eq:VI_training} differs from SGD where the gradient of a certain loss objective takes the role of the monotone operator $\widehat F$.
-In particular, $\widehat F$ does not need to correspond to the gradient of any loss function.
-Nevertheless, we will show in Section \ref{sec:equivalence}, Proposition \ref{prop:equivalence} that $\widehat F$ is exactly the gradient of the cross-entropy loss with respect to parameter $\Theta$ if $\phi$ is either the sigmoid or softmax, whereby \eqref{eq:VI_training} coincides with SGD.
+where $\gamma>0$ is the step-size.
+Due to the monotone vector field property of $F$, we can prove convergence and guarantee of the training iteration \eqref{eq:VI_training} as we show in Section \ref{sec:guarantee}. \SVI~ based on \eqref{eq:VI_training} differs from SGD, which uses the gradient of a specific loss objective.
+In \SVI, the iteration follows a vector field constructed using the monotone operator $\widehat F$, which does not need to correspond to the gradient of a loss function.
+Nevertheless, it is known when we minimize a convex objective, $\widehat F$ corresponds to the gradient of the objective function: in Section \ref{sec:equivalence}, we show when minimizing the cross-entropy loss if $\phi$ is either the sigmoid or softmax, $\widehat F$ corresponds to the gradient with respect to parameter $\theta$ whereby \eqref{eq:VI_training} coincides with SGD.